zlogic/mendix-docs/content/en/docs/control-center/security/security.md

 ## Introduction

-The **Security** page allows you to configure the security settings, manage the single sign-on configurations, and view the security history of your company.
+The **Security Settings** page allows you to configure the security settings, manage the single sign-on configurations, and view the security history of your company.

 ## Security Settings